sudoswap/lssvm-docs/docs/managing-collections/listing.md

 2. Mint part or all of the supply to an address you control.
 3. [Create a liquidity pool](https://docs.sudoswap.xyz/user-guide/creating-a-pool.md) on sudoswap with those NFTs.
 4. Tell collectors to buy from the liquidity pool.

-When launching a collection like this, it is advised to deposit no more than a few hundred NFTs in each liquidity pool.
-Depositing too many NFTs in a single pool may cause poor performance for collectors trading through the sudoswap website.